Index of American Indian languages

-A breechcloth is a long rectangular piece of cloth or soft buckskin.
+A breechcloth is a long rectangular piece of tanned deerskin, cloth, or animal fur.
 It is worn between the legs and tucked over a belt,

-so that the flaps fell down in front and behind.
-Sometimes it is also called a breechclout, loincloth, clout,
+so that the flaps fall down in front and behind.
+Sometimes it is also called a breechclout, loincloth, skin clout,

 or just a flap.